 Lessons are planned to provide students with rich and varied examples of rituals, celebration, worship and pilgrimages while exploring questions of belonging, meaning, morality, purpose and truth.
 The sharing of understanding through experiences and dialogue with others supports the spiritual, moral, social and cultural development of pupils.
 It also promotes the British values of interfaith harmony and co-operation and the combatting of prejudice and discrimination.

-- Pupils in EYFS spend time exploring the religions of Christianity and Judaism in the first two terms.
-The children think about the celebrated festivals in the Christian calendar, linking this to the celebrations in Judaism.
+Pupils in EYFS spend time exploring the religions of Christianity.
+The children think about the celebrated festivals in the Christian calendar, linking this to the celebrations in special places.
 The final term brings this together with exploring special stories and places of a multitude of religions.

 Finally, as an inclusive school, Ark Blacklands values difference and diversity within our school community and the wider world.
 As such, Religious Education is delivered within the context of our school Habits of Success:

 Responsibility, Courage, Independence, Curiosity, Determination, Aspiration and Resilience.

 Parents/carers are able to withdraw their child from RE or collective worship but should discuss this with the Principal.